Joan Jett: 1980s

+In the 1990s she appeared in the independent films The Sweet Life and Boogie Boy.
+In 1992, she was a guest star in "Free Fall", a first-season episode of TV's Highlander: The Series.
+In 1997, she appeared on the sitcom Ellen, in the episode "Hello Muddah, Hello Faddah", performing the title song.

+2000s

+In 2000, Jett appeared in the Broadway production of The Rocky Horror Show in the role of Columbia.
+That same year, Jett appeared on Walker, Texas Ranger as an ex-CIA agent turned assassin hired to kill Walker and Alex.
+In 2002, Jett appeared in the film By Hook or by Crook in the role of News Interviewee.
+From 2000 to 2003, Jett hosted a showcase of new film and video shorts, Independent Eye, for Maryland Public Television.

 In 2004, Jett and Laguna produced the album No Apologies by the pop punk band the Eyeliners, after signing them.
 Jett also guested on the track "Destroy" and made a cameo appearance in its music video.
+Also in 2004, Jett narrated Cam Archer's short film, Godly Boyish, about two teenagers who share suicidal fantasies.

 In 2005, Jett and Laguna signed punk rockers the Vacancies and produced their second album, A Beat Missing or a Silence Added (reaching the top 20 in CMJ Music Charts), and their third album in 2007, Tantrum.
 That same year, she was recruited by Steven Van Zandt to host her own radio show on Van Zandt's Underground Garage radio channel on Sirius Satellite Radio.
 She hosted a four-hour show titled Joan Jett's Radio Revolution, broadcast every Saturday and Sunday.
 The program moved from Sirius 25 (Underground Garage) to Sirius 28 shortly before being canceled in June 2008.

-In 2005, Jett and Laguna celebrated the 25th anniversary of Blackheart Records with a sellout show at Manhattan's Webster Hall.
+Also in 2005, Jett and Laguna celebrated the 25th anniversary of Blackheart Records with a sellout show at Manhattan's Webster Hall.

 In June 2006, Jett released her album Sinner, on Blackheart Records.
 To support the album, the band appeared on the 2006 Warped Tour and on a fall 2006 tour with Eagles of Death Metal.
 Various other bands such as Antigone Rising, Valient Thorr, the Vacancies, Throw Rag and Riverboat Gamblers were to have joined the tour for a handful of dates each.
 Jett sang a duet with Chase Noles on "Tearstained Letters", a song on the Heart Attacks' 2006 album, Hellbound and Heartless.

-Joan Jett & the Blackhearts headlined the Albuquerque, New Mexico Freedom Fourth celebration on July 4, 2007, with an estimated crowd of 65,000 in attendance at the annual outdoor event.
-In November 2007, Joan Jett & the Blackhearts appeared with Motörhead and Alice Cooper in a UK arena tour; Jett opened eight American shows on Aerosmith's 2007 World Tour.

-Following the Dave Clark Five's induction to the Rock and Roll Hall of Fame, on March 10, 2008, Jett, as part of the ceremony, closed the program with a performance of the Dave Clark Five's 1964 hit "Bits and Pieces".
-Joan Jett & the Blackhearts appeared on several dates of the True Colors tour in the summer of 2008.
-She opened for Def Leppard in August.
-On November 19, 2009, Mattel released a Joan Jett Barbie doll.
-Her name and likeness was used with her permission.

-Joan Jett & the Blackhearts were part of the lineup for the Falls Music & Arts Festival, December 29 through January 1, 2010, in Australia.